Scalar curvature rigidity of the four-dimensional sphere: Introduction

-Using this strategy to study scalar curvature rigidity of the degenerate spherical band~\eqref{eq:degenerate_band} in dimension four presents two difficulties.
-The first difficulty consists in the construction of $\mu$\nobreakdash-bubbles on open incomplete manifolds.
-In dimension three, this construction has been carried over by Hu, Liu, and Shi~\cite{hu-3d-spherical} using the extra control provided by the Gauss-Bonnet theorem.
-When the dimension is arbitrary, it is not clear how to show that the wanted $\mu$-bubble exists.
-The authors plan to address this question in future work.
-A second difficulty lies in the fact that in \cite[Section~5]{gromov-four-lectures} it is implied that the same construction is expected to carry over to a more general class of degenerate bands, provided that the warping function is log-concave.
-This last condition is not sufficient to guarantee rigidity of degenerate bands over the $n$-torus, as illustrated by~\cite[Example~4.1]{wang2023scalar}.
-This example shows that a positive log-concave warping function going to $0$ at the two ends of an open band does not guarantee the existence of a $\mu$-bubble.
-The authors also plan to study more general conditions for the existence of $\mu$\nobreakdash-bubbles in open incomplete bands in future work.
+Employing the outlined strategy to study the degenerate spherical band~\eqref{eq:degenerate_band} poses two main challenges.
+Firstly, constructing suitable $\mu$\nobreakdash-bubbles on open incomplete manifolds presents significant difficulties.
+While in dimension three this construction has been successfully carried out by Hu, Liu, and Shi~\cite{hu-3d-spherical} leveraging the extra control provided by the Gauss\nobreakdash-Bonnet theorem, how to extend this approach to higher dimensions remains unclear.
+The authors intend to tackle this issue in future work.
+Secondly, it is implied in~\cite[Section~5.5]{gromov-four-lectures} that the same construction is expected to carry over to degenerate bands over the torus, provided that the warping function is log-concave.
+However, \cite[Example~4.1]{wang2023scalar} shows that this condition is not sufficient for the rigidity of torical bands and, \emph{a fortiori}, for the existence of a $\mu$-bubble with the desired properties.
+The authors also plan to investigate general conditions for the existence of $\mu$\nobreakdash-bubbles in open incomplete bands in future work.